 Is it still a good time to sow lawn seed?

-Author: Stefan Palm Date Posted: 24 April 2019
+Author: Stefan Palm Date Posted: 15 May 2023

 For oversowing kikuyu and buffalo: Use tall fescue.
-Once mature, Tall fescue has a broad blade, similar in colour and texture to these varieties and like fine leaf rye will germinate now and look good throughout winter.
-Germination typically takes 10-14 days at this time of year.
+Once mature, Tall fescue has a broad blade, similar in colour and texture to these varieties and, like fine-leaf rye, will germinate now and look good throughout winter.
+Germination typically takes 14 days or more at this time of year.

-Autumn is an excellent time to sow cool season grasses but its best to act quickly.
-While you will still get germination during winter, you will get much faster results now while there is still some warmth around.
+Autumn is an excellent time to sow cool-season grasses, but it's best to act quickly.
+While you will still get germination during Winter, you will get much faster results now while there is still some warmth around.